cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 ```

 -   trial_config: (optional) The user config for the controller of the trial.
 Will be sent to pre-trial hooks.
--   datalog: The parameters for the datalog of the trial.
+-   datalog: (optional) The parameters for the datalog of the trial.
+If not present, data logging is disabled.
 -   environment: The parameters for the environment of the trial.
 -   actors: The parameters for all actors involved in the trial.
 This list's length and order define the length and order of the lists of actors provided in different places in the API (e.g. `actors_in_trial`) for the trial.
 -   max_steps: The maximum number of steps/ticks that the trial should run.
 After this number of steps/ticks, an end request will be sent to the environment.